For He Can Creep: Reception

 and was a finalist for the 2019 Nebula Award for Best Novelette, the 2020 Hugo Award for Best Novelette. and the 2020 World Fantasy Award for Best Short Fiction.

 Lela E. Buis considered it "highly entertaining" and "way too short".
-In Locus, Karen Burnham praised the portrayal of Jeoffrey as "both charming and intense", emphasizing the "ultimate cat attitude poured into every line".
+In Locus, Karen Burnham praised the portrayal of Jeoffry as "both charming and intense", emphasizing the "ultimate cat attitude poured into every line".

+Adaptation

+The story was adapted into an animated episode of Love, Death & Robots Season 4, directed by Emily Dean with scriptwriting from the author Tamsyn Muir.